huajianduzhuo-code/FGG-music-code/README.md

 1. `generation.ipynb`: Basic generation notebook that demonstrates how to:
    - Load a trained model
    - Generate new musical pieces using chord conditions
-   - Save and visualize the generated results
+   - Save the generated results into .mid and .wav files

 2. `generation_style.ipynb`: Advanced generation notebook that includes:
    - Style-based generation capabilities
    - Additional control over the generation process
-   - More detailed visualization and analysis tools

 To use the generation notebooks: